 This post gives an overview of the endocrine system anatomy & physiology.
-It also highlights the most important components and functions that a massage student or therapist needs to know to prepare for the MBLEx.
+It also highlights the most important components and functions that a massage student or therapist needs to know to prepare for the MBLEx in 2021.

 Primary functions of the endocrine system

 The primary function of the endocrine system is regulation of other body organs and tissues.
 It does this by secreting hormones, which are very small and powerful chemical messengers.

 For example, the hormone thyroxine (T4) is produced in the thyroid gland and then it travels through the bloodstream to affect almost every other system in the body.
 It plays and important role in metabolism, heart function, digestive function, brain development and muscle control.